Framing An Existing Mirror

 Once all of the boards were exactly where they needed to be, we held them in place for about 5 minutes allowing the adhesive to dry.

-After 5 minutes was up, the hard part was over and our builder grade mirror was officially framed!
+After 5 minutes was up, the hard part was over and our our bathroom mirror frame upgrade was complete!

 Checkout the tutorial on that cute mason jar light fixture here!
 Besides the Edison light bulbs, the entire thing cost me $0!
 Yup, FREE.99!
 Checkout the full reveal of this farmhouse bathroom makeover on a budget here!